MicrosoftDocs/appcenter-docs/styleguide/template.md

 ### Internal Links

-To link to a header in the same Markdown file (also known as anchor links), you'll need to find out the id of the header you're trying to link to.
-To confirm the ID, view the source of the rendered article, find the id of the header (for example, `id="blockquote"`), and link using # + id (for example, `#blockquote`).
+To link to a header in the same Markdown file (also known as anchor links), you'll need to find out the ID of the header you're trying to link to.
+To confirm the ID, view the source of the rendered article, find the ID of the header (for example, `id="blockquote"`), and link using # + ID (for example, `#blockquote`).
-The id is auto-generated based on the header text.
-So, for example, given a unique section named `## Step 2`, the id would look like this `id="step-2"`.
+The ID is auto-generated based on the header text.
+So, for example, given a unique section named `## Step 2`, the ID would look like this `id="step-2"`.

 - Example: [Chapter 1](#chapter-1)